 A typical day at Ardingly Farmhouse Nursery

-Typically, the child’s day starts in his or her own ‘base room’, spending time with the member of staff who is designated as specifically responsible for them.
-There are times when the children gather together as a large group but also take part in circle times, story times of periods of reflection with their peers.
+Typically, children start their day in their own ‘base room’, spending time with the member of staff who is designated as specifically responsible for them.
+There are times when the children gather together as a large group to take part in circle times, story times of periods of reflection with their peers.

 A typical session may include: